 Iron-deficiency anaemia can be prevented.
-The Pharmacy Department at Singapore General Hospital (SGH) shares how it can be treated, prevented, and gives tips to improve iron absorption.
+Ms Cassandra Chang, Senior Pharmacist, from the Pharmacy Department at Singapore General Hospital (SGH) shares how it can be treated, prevented, and gives tips to improve iron absorption.

 Continued from previous page.